smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DODisallowCacheServerDownloadsOnVPN-Description-Begin -->
 <!-- Description-Source-DDF -->
-Disallow downloads from Microsoft Connected Cache servers when the device connects via VPN.
-By default, the device is allowed to download from Microsoft Connected Cache when connected via VPN.
+Specify to disallow downloads from Microsoft Connected Cache servers when the device has an active VPN connection.
+By default, the button is 'Not Set'.
+This means the device is allowed to download from Microsoft Connected Cache when the device has an active VPN connection.
+To block these downloads, turn the button on to 'Enabled'.
 <!-- DODisallowCacheServerDownloadsOnVPN-Description-End -->

 <!-- DODisallowCacheServerDownloadsOnVPN-Editable-Begin -->